-If you have outstanding debt with unsecured credit cards and personal loans, bankruptcy may be a reset you need for a debt-free future.
+If you have outstanding unsecured debt with credit cards, personal loans, lines of credit, payday loans, 407, and CRA debt, bankruptcy may be a reset you need for a debt-free future.

 By filing for bankruptcy, all collections from creditors and/or garnishments against your wages stop with an instant stay of court actions, excluding Family court or Provincial Offences court orders.

 In some cases, bankruptcy is the best opportunity to put an end to debt and credit challenges, giving you a break from financial stress, collection calls and mounting debt.

 While bankruptcy may sometimes be the best solution, it should be carefully considered as it has long-term impact and even legal implications.